nrwl/nx/docs/react/api-nest/generators/convert-tslint-to-eslint.md

 Type: `boolean`

-If true we will not use existing TSLint config as a reference, we will just reset the project with the latest recommended ESLint config
+If true we will not use existing TSLint config as a reference, we will just reset the project with the latest recommended ESLint config.

 ### project